udacity/create-your-own-adventure/english/hungry_prince/hungry_prince.md

 Satisfied with the burger, He asked for the chef to come in his palace to thank him.

 Little did he know, that burger will change everything he knows....

+But more on that later.
+For now, the prince must tend to his royal duties.